vibe-d/webchat-tutorial/tutorial/tutorial.md

 `registerWebInterface` is the entry point to [vibe.d's high-level web application framework](vibe-web).
 It takes a class instance and registers each of its public methods as a route in the `URLRouter`.
 By default, the method names are mapped to HTTP verbs and paths automatically.
 The first word is converted to the HTTP method and the rest is converted from CamelCase to lower_underscore_notation to yield the path for the route.
 In our case, `get` is mapped to a GET request and the matched path is simply "/" because there is no further suffix in the method name.
 See also the [documentation for `registerWebInterface`](register-web-interface) for more details.

-To make the page rendering work, we still have to add the referenced `index.dt` to the views folder and fill it with some content.
+To make the page rendering work, we still have to add the referenced `index.dt` to the `views/` folder and fill it with some content.
 The file is formatted as a [Diet][diet] template, which is a [Jade][jade] dialect based on embedded D instead of JavaScript.
 This format removes all of the usual syntax overhead that HTML has, mainly end tags and the angle brackets, making the code much more readable.

 ```Diet
 doctype html